bootstrapworld/curriculum/lessons/distance-formula/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Distance in 2 Dimensions

-For more practice writing code to generate the distance between two fixed points, complete:
+For more practice writing code to generate the distance between two fixed points, complete @printable-exercise{pages/distance-from-game-coordinates.adoc}

-* @printable-exercise{pages/distance-from-game-coordinates.adoc}
-* @opt-printable-exercise{pages/distance-from-game-coordinates-2.adoc}
+Optional: for more practice, complete @opt-printable-exercise{pages/distance-from-game-coordinates-2.adoc}

 <!--
 Debrief these workbook pages - or have students pair-and-share - before moving on to writing the full distance function.